 Out of 10 people that followed you on Twiends, maybe one of them will try to engage with your content.
 Maybe.
 Or maybe not.
 So, it makes no sense to get followers if they won’t like, share, or comment on your posts.
 They will not bring you absolutely any value.

 Another drawback from getting Twitter followers using Twiends are spam messages.
 And yes, they haven’t been that frequent on my account (as you can see below), but they have been annoying enough to remind me of my bad decisions on social media.
 After all, if people are only following you so that they can spam you with unnecessary (and potentially dangerous links), what’s the point?

-I am not a huge fan of Twitter – in fact, I haven’t really see any efficiency for B2B companies (and I have never worked for a B2C one), but I still think that it is a long-term strategy that should be thought strategically in order to obtain maximum efficiency.
+Personally, I am not a huge fan of Twitter.
+In fact, I haven’t really see any efficiency for B2B companies, but I still think that it is a long-term strategy that should be thought strategically in order to obtain maximum efficiency.

 After all, your Marketing efforts should be designed to generate quality traffic to your website, and anything that’s not bringing value isn’t really worth your time, efforts, and even money.
 Even in life, shortcuts rarely work – and even if they do, they usually have their peculiarities or consequences that might not be worth the efforts in the end.

 So, to answer your question “Does Twiends work to get Twitter followers?”, my answer is: